 - All other Victorian Government departments using or relying on spatial data and land information

-Twelve weeks of public consultation is being conducted on the naming rules.
-Consultation is expected to open on Monday 21 December 2020 and close on Friday 19 March 2021 via the Engage Victoria website.
+Twelve weeks of public consultation was conducted on the naming rules.
+Consultation was open from Monday 21 December 2020 until Friday 19 March 2021 via the Engage Victoria website.

 There are two rounds of consultation.
 Once the first round is complete, comments and suggested changes will be reviewed by the naming rules review Committee and Geographic Names Victoria.
 These comments will see changes made to the current naming rules.